 About the ride

 The ride departs from Sydney on Saturday 29 April 2023 and concludes at Sea World in Surfers Paradise on Friday 5 May 2023 after travelling through some of Australia’s most scenic countryside.
+Day 3 will be a rest day with riders and their gear transferred from Bulahdelah to North Haven by bus.

 With all meals provided and a choice of included camping or book-your-own motel accommodation, you’ll enjoy a fantastic week of cycle touring with a great mixture of fun and challenging riding and many of your best cycling buddies!
 You’ll cycle through Sydney’s Central Coast, the beautiful Lake Macquarie and Hunter region, the scenic mid-north coast, the magnificent Coffs Coast and hinterland, the Northern Rivers region and finally cruise along the beaches of the Tweed and Gold Coasts.